 Greg is a fourth year undergraduate student studying political science on the pre-med track with minors in zoology and health disparities in society.
 His current research focuses on dengue and Zika transmission and interactions in Latin America and the Caribbean.

-Brooke is lab manager of the UF IDDynamics group.
-She recently received her MS from Georgetown University in Biohazardous Threat Agents and Emerging Infectious Diseases.
+Brooke is the lab manager of the UF IDDynamics group.
+She received her MS from Georgetown University in Biohazardous Threat Agents and Emerging Infectious Diseases.
 Prior to her graduate study, Brooke worked as a clinical research assistant in oncology clinical trials at the Miami Cancer Institute.
 Brooke received her BS from UF in 2015 and completed an honors thesis analyzing host competence in Japanese encephalitis virus.
-Altogether, her research interests lie in mapping the interactions between geospatial, social, and ecological components that drive the spread of infectious diseases and how these dynamics inform biosurveillance and biosecurity.
+Altogether, her research interests lie in mapping the interactions between geospatial, social, and ecological components that drive the spread of infectious diseases and how these dynamics inform biosurveillance, biosecurity, and public health.
 Further, she will provide administrative support to the IDDynamics group.